openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     11. In tenant "test_2" create security group "SG_1" and add rule that allows ingress icmp traffic.
     12. In tenant "test_2" launch  VM_3 of nova  availability zone in net1 with ip 10.0.0.4 and "SG_1" as security group.
     13. In tenant "test_2" launch VM_4 of vcenter availability zone in net1 with ip 10.0.0.5 and "SG_1" as security group.
-    14. Verify that instances with same ip on different tenants should communicate between each other.
+    14. Verify that instances with same ip on different tenants communicate between each other.
 Send icmp ping from VM_1 to VM_3,  VM_2 to VM_4 and vice versa.

 Expected result